FossMec/activityPointsApp/README.md

-# activityPointsApp
+# Activity Point App
-A pay for print system for the students of MEC.
+An app to update and track activity points for students.